stanleyyylau/feedreader/README.md

 ## How to use
-Download/clone the repo to your local computer and run the index.html file, wait a few seconds, once feed entries fetching and parsing is done, you will see the output display on the page or you can check it out on gitpage : stanleyyylau.github.io/feedreader
+Download/clone the repo to your local computer and run the index.html file, wait a few seconds, once feed entries fetching and parsing is done, you will see the output display on the page

 ## Custom Feed